NetCDF output

 path::String

-: [OPTION] run identification number/stringrun_path::String
+: [OPTION] run numbers digitsrun_folder::String

 : [OPTION] name of the output jld2 filewrite_restart::Bool